 This letter is to inform you that your child has been identified as a close contact to a confirmed case of pertussis (whooping cough).
-At this time we are requesting that you monitor your child for symptoms for 21 days after their most recent exposure.
+At this time we are requesting that your child see their health care provider to be evaluated for pertussis.
+If you and your doctor choose not to test and treat for pertussis, please monitor your child for symptoms for 21 days after their most recent exposure.
 The Centers for Disease Control also recommends that all children and adults be fully immunized against pertussis.

 Please see more information about the benefits of immunization and how you can obtain it on the following "Frequently Asked Question" sheet.